Top poster: Democrat Party – Bangkok can move forward immediately – Please vote no. 16 Mr.Sukhumbhand Paribatra – www.sukhumbhand.com

 With his allies in the government resigning themselves to the status quo of popularity, holding power, and spending money, it will make it that much harder to start to rock the boat again by demanding amnesty.

 Whether this win can serve as the beginning of a rebuilding of the Democrat Party brand and popularity is anyone’s guess.
 Democrat Party head Abhisit and reelected Bangkok Governor Sukhumbhand are reportedly not on speaking terms.
 The rural public’s infatuation with the Pheu Thai does not seem to be waning.
-At the very least the win should cheer those previously resigned to the inevitable steamrolling popularity and influence of the Pheu Thai.]
+At the very least the win should cheer those previously resigned to the inevitable steamrolling popularity and influence of Thaksin and the Pheu Thai.]